Agile Testing - A Modern Age Documentary

 One of the most obvious and challenging situations is that the iterative model the testers are placed in keeps evolving.
 Since the system is constantly changing, the software team, need to adopt new methods and approaches to tackle this issue.

 New system code is being introduced all the time and testing has to be done at that precise instant when the iterative model provides a new chunk of software.
 In order for the next chunk to start its development or for the whole team to move forward, the current formulated chunk must be tested immediately.

 Risk is also a factor that plays a big role in iterative models.
 Since every time a new increment arrives, it overrides the previous one and adds more functionality and features to the previous one.
 That also provides a risk of regression to a big extent.

 Basically, when a new chunk of software arrives, the testing team has to check the whole software all over again to ensure that nothing is broken or defective.
 The process becomes lengthier and lengthier as the chunks start to increase in number.
-The more increments of the software, the more important it is for the testing team to regression test all of the features introduced so far.
+The more increments of the software, the more important it is for the testing team to run regression tests on all of the features introduced so far.

-This consistent testing and checking requires a keen eye, patience and the ability to be able to go through something so many times but still treat it as a new model and analyze it as one too.
+This consistent testing and checking requires a keen eye, patience and the ability to be able to go through something many times but still treat it as a new model and analyze it as one too.
 As the tester is prone to seeing the same thing very often, some bugs might slip from their attention.
-That is not supposed to happen and the software testers have a certain amount of responsibility on them to perform this task with great care.
+That is not supposed to happen and software testers have a certain amount of responsibility on them to perform this task with great care.

 Another challenge that is imposed on iterative models like Agile is that the presence of a tester to perform Agile testing is at times questioned.
 Although those are quite extreme situations, that only happen in very rare cases, it is still possible.
 The reason behind this is that Agile is not a model that is in favor of formal methods or heavy processes.